FAQ

 Q: Are all of your cards in Mint condition?

-A: The condition of each card is specified on each page.
+A: The condition of each card is specified on each page, which is usually Near Mint to Mint.
 Keep in mind, I am not an expert grader.
 I do look at each card I sell, and I grade it by eyeballing it, checking the corners, making sure it's free of stains and creases, etc. Professional graders spend enormous amounts of time meticulously studying each card they grade.
 They charge a fee for their service and rightfully so.
 Since I am not a professional grader, and I do not charge a fee for grading, I will not be held liable if my non-professional grade does not match up with a professional's grade if you submit your card for grading.
-However, if the card does not meet your condition standards before you submit it for grading, you may send the card back to me for a full refund, and I will pay for postage as well.
+However, if the card does not meet your condition standards before you submit it for grading, you may send the card back to me for a full refund within 30 days of your purchase, and I will pay for postage as well.

-Q: Do you have any other players besides the ones listed on your page?
+Q: Do you have any other cards besides the ones listed on your site?

 A: I might!
-E-mail and let me know which player you're looking for and I'll let you know what I have.
+E-mail and let me know which cards you're looking for and I'll let you know what I have.

 Q: Can you tell me how much this particular card(s) I have is worth?